Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 You can then either run the installation script "as is" (with or without a prefix being specified as parameter) or, if preferred, modify its settings appropriately beforehand, or just get inspiration from it instead and then install Erlang directly from the shell.

-``install-erlang.sh --help`` will provide more usage information, notably on whether it should be run as root or not, installed in a prefixed directory or in the system tree, with a selection of options (ex: to prevent any attempt of downloading said archives), etc.
+``install-erlang.sh --help`` will provide more usage information, notably on whether it should be run as root or not, installed in a prefixed directory or in the system tree, with a selection of options (e.g. to prevent any attempt of downloading said archives), etc.

-From a well-chosen, separate directory (ex: ``~/Software/Erlang``, to avoid mixing the sources of Erlang with the ones of Sim-Diasca), one could run [#]_ for example:
+From a well-chosen, separate directory (e.g. ``~/Software/Erlang``, to avoid mixing the sources of Erlang with the ones of Sim-Diasca), one could run [#]_ for example:

 .. code:: bash